 Gonorrhea can also infect the rectum, often as a result of anal sex.
 In this case, symptoms can include an itchy or sore anus, discharge or bleeding, and painful bowel movements.

 Remember that many individuals show no gonorrhea symptoms at all.
 This means they can unknowingly pass the infection to their sexual partners—who can also pass it along to others.
 But if you’re sexually active, you can lower your risk of gonorrhea by practicing safe sex.
-Use a condom for protection every time you have sex, and talk openly with your partner about both of your past sexually transmitted infections and treatment.
+Use a condom for protection every time you have sexual contact, and talk openly with your partner about both of your past sexually transmitted infections and treatment.
 Your risk is also lower if you’re in a mutually monogamous relationship and each of you have tested negative for STIs.

 Knowing your risk for gonorrhea can be as easy as taking a test.
 Tests sometimes include urine samples or a swab of an area that’s potentially affected—like the penis, cervix, urethra, anus, or throat.
 Home test kits are a great option if you prefer the privacy and convenience of testing at home.